Arthur F. Devereux: Family and post-war life

 About the time of his resignation in 1864, Devereux married Clara Anna Rich of Haverhill, Massachusetts.
 They had three sons and four daughters.

 Arthur Devereux went back to a business career after the war, first in Boston, then in New York and eventually settling with his wife and children in Cincinnati, Ohio.
-In Ohio, Devereux became a representative in the Ohio legislature.
-His wife, Clara, pursued a career in journalism, writing editorials and a social column for the Cincinnati Commercial Gazette, among other publications, and became one of the best-known female journalists of her time.
+In Ohio, Devereux became a representative in the Ohio legislature (known as the Ohio General Assembly).
+His wife, Clara, pursued a career in journalism, writing editorials and a social column for the Cincinnati Commercial Gazette, among other publications, and became one of the best-known woman journalists of her time.
 In the latter decades of the 19th century, the Devereux family played a key role in defining the elite social circles of Cincinnati.
 In 1894, Clara Devereux published Mrs. Devereux's Blue Book of Cincinnati, a social register of notable residents of that city.
-She was assisted by her daughter, Marion, who later took up her mother's mantle and wrote an influential social column during the early 20th century which, according to a more recent journalist, "made Cincinnati aristocrats quake for 29 years."
+She was assisted by their daughter, Marion, who later took up her mother's mantle and wrote an influential social column during the early 20th century which, according to a more recent journalist, "made Cincinnati aristocrats quake for 29 years."

 Arthur Devereux died on February 13, 1906, and is interred in Spring Grove Cemetery in Cincinnati.